MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

 3. Next to __Product Licenses__, select __Edit__.

-4. __Enable__ the License for __Dynamics 365 Customer Engagement Plan__
+4. Move the slider to the On position for the __Dynamics 365 Customer Engagement Plan__ license.

    ![s5)](media/s5.png "s5")

-5. Save the changes and close the user dialog
+5. Save the changes and close the dialog box.

 ## Set Up the Dynamics 365 for Sales trial

-It is time to finally set up your instance of Dynamics 365 Customer Engagement.
-This guide walks you through the manual installation of the Dynamics for Sales app, which generates a completely empty instance of the Dynamics CDS.
-If you would prefer for a simpler set up procedure, refer to the note below.
+The next step is to set up the Dynamics 365 Customer Engagement instance.
+This procedure provides step-by-step instructions for manually installing Dynamics for Sales, which generates a completely empty instance of the Dynamics Common Data Service for Apps.

-1. In the Microsoft Admin Portal \([https://admin.microsoft.com](https://admin.microsoft.com)) find the dropdown for __Admin Centers__ in the navigation menu on the left.

-> It may take a minute or two for this option to show up in the __Admin Centers__ list
+1. In the Microsoft Admin Portal \([https://admin.microsoft.com](https://admin.microsoft.com)), in the left navigation, in the drop-down list for __Admin Centers__, select __Dynamics 365__.
+It may take a minute or two for this option to appear in the __Admin Centers__ list.

-2. Select __Dynamics 365__ from the __Admin Centers__ to open the Dynamics 365 Admin Center

-3. A new page is brought up that asks you to set up your Dynamics 365 Trial.
+> [!NOTE]
+> As an option, you can select __Sales__ from this drop-down list, which allows you to skip steps 5 - 7 in this procedure.
+However, this will install some additional sample data that may not be relevant to your organization.

+2. In the page that appears:

-    * Set the language to your preferred language
+    - Set the language to your preferred language.

-    * Under __Select which scenario fits you best__ check __None of these__ (See note below)
+    - Under __Select which scenario fits you best__, select __None of these__ (assuming you didn't select the **Sales option** above).

-    * Set the currency to your preferred currency
+    - Set the currency to your preferred currency.

-4. Click __Complete Setup__ and wait for the initial setup process to complete
+3. Select __Complete Setup__, and then wait for the initial setup process to complete.

    ![s6)](media/s6.png "s6")

-5. Return to the Dynamics 365 Admin Portal via the __Admin Centers__ list
+4. In the left navigation, in the __Admin Centers__ list, select **Dynamics 365 Admin Portal**.

-6. From the __Instances__ page you should see your newly created instance selected and some properties in a gray box on the right.
-Your new solution is still being setup, wait for it complete before moving on to the next step.
+   In the __Instances__ page, you should see your newly created instance selected and some properties in a gray box on the right.
+Your new solution is still being set up.
+Wait for the setup co complete before moving on to the next step.

+   > [!NOTE]
    > It can take around 10 minutes for the setup process to finish.
-You will know the process is complete when you see __Crm Hub__ listed under the __Solutions__ for your instance.
+You'll know the process is complete when you see __Crm Hub__ listed under __Solutions__ for your instance.
 Refresh the page periodically to check on the status.

-7. Click the small __Edit__ button next to the word __Solutions__ in the gray box on the right
+5. Select the small __Edit__ button next to the word __Solutions__ in the gray box on the right.

    ![s7)](media/s7.png "s7")

-8. From the list of available solutions find __Dynamics 365 Sales Application__ and click __Install__
+6. In the list of available solutions, find __Dynamics 365 Sales Application__, and then select __Install__.

-9. Approve the __Terms of Service__ and the installation process will start
+7. Review the Terms of Service, and then select the check box that shows you approve when ready.
+This will start the installation.

+   > [!NOTE]
-10. This process may take a while to complete.
-You can refresh the page to view the current status of your installation.
+   > This process may take a while to complete.
+You can refresh the page to view the current status of the installation.

-**NOTE:** In step 2 you could optionally select __Sales__ for your scenario which would allow you to skip everything past step 5.
-However, this will install some additional sample data that may not be relevant to your organization.

 ## Set Up a SharePoint site

-1. Navigate to the Sales Hub of your newly created Dynamics 365 instance
+1. Go to the Sales Hub for your newly created Dynamics 365 instance.
+To do this:

-    * Click the __Open__ button next to your org name in the gray box on the Admin center page
+    1. On the Admin Center page, select the __Open__ button next to your organization name in the gray box.

-    * Find __Sales Hub__ from the list of available applications
+    2. Select __Sales Hub__ in the list of available applications.

-2. Click the __Gear__ icon in the upper-right corner of the page and select __Advanced Settings__
+2. Select the **Settings** button in the upper-right corner of the page, and then select __Advanced Settings__.

-3. From the navigation bar on the top of the page click the down arrow next to __Settings__ and click __Document Management__
+3. In the navigation bar at the top of the page, select the down arrow next to __Settings__, and then select __Document Management__.

    ![s8)](media/s8.png "s8")

-4. Click __Enable Server-Based SharePoint Integration__ to set up the connection to SharePoint
+4. Select __Enable Server-Based SharePoint Integration__ to set up the connection to SharePoint.

-5. Continue through  the setup and, when prompted, enter the URL for your SharePoint ([https://\<org name>.sharepoint.com]())
+5. Continue through the setup.
+When prompted, enter the URL for your SharePoint ([https://\<org name>.sharepoint.com]()).

+> [!IMPORTANT]
-> Be sure to enter the full URL of your SharePoint instance, include `https://`
+> Be sure to enter the full URL for your SharePoint instance, including `https://`.

-6. When complete, return to the __Document Management__ settings page and click __Document Management Settings__
+6. When complete, return to the __Document Management__ settings page, and then select __Document Management Settings__.

-7. Enter the URL of your SharePoint site, if it isn't filled in by default.
-Then, click __Next__.
+7. Enter the URL for your SharePoint site if it isn't filled in by default.
+Then, select __Next__.

-8. Continue through the setup leaving the remaining options at the default values.
+8. Continue through the setup using the default values for the remaining options.

-9. Dynamics will automatically create SharePoint folders for the Dynamics Entities.
-Close the window when complete.
+   Dynamics 365 will automatically create SharePoint folders for the Dynamics 365 entities.

+9. Close the window when done.

+> [!NOTE]
-> If you opted to use the automated __Sales__ setup earlier you can skip the steps of Enabling Server-Based SharePoint Integration.
+> If you opted to use the automated __Sales__ setup option earlier, you can skip the steps to enable server-based SharePoint Integration.

 ## What's next?
-Once the setup process has finished you will have an Azure Active Directory Tenant complete with Microsoft Office 365 and Microsoft Dynamics 365 Customer Engagement.
-At this point you can start adding Opportunities, Products, and Models to Dynamics.
-This is covered in the __Product Visualize Administrator's Guide__
+Once the setup process has finished, you'll have an Azure Active Directory Tenant complete with Microsoft Office 365 and Microsoft Dynamics 365 Customer Engagement.
+At this point you can start adding opportunities, products, and models to Dynamics 365 for Sales.
+For more information, see the [Administrator Guide](admin-guide.md).